Intracorneal Ring Segments

 A vacuum-centering guide is positioned relative to the central corneal indentation.

 The vacuum is increased, and the guide is circumferentially adhered onto the perilimbal conjunctiva, stabilizing the globe.
 This device provides a guide for the dissector.
-The dissector is inserted into the radial incision, and blunt dissection of the cornea at two-thirds depth is performed in the clockwise and counterclockwise directions to create 2 stromal channels.
-See the image below.
+The dissector is inserted into the radial incision, and blunt dissection of the cornea at two-thirds depth is performed in the clockwise and counterclockwise directions to create two stromal channels.

 View Image